 New Jersey’s Sports Betting Figures

 All of these has contributed to boost the casino revenues for Atlantic City to almost $304 million.
 This is a whopping 24% increase from last year’s numbers in August.
 As for online gambling, there are $24.8 million worth of revenues for August.
-This is 17% higher than last year’s numbers in August.
+Which is 17% higher than last year’s numbers in August.

-“With the new casinos that opened in June and the addition of sports wagering options, including online alternatives, the gaming industry has experienced growth rates in July and August that have not been achieved in years,” David Rebuck, director of the New Jersey Division of Gaming Enforcement, said.
+“With the new casinos opening in June and the addition of sports wagering options, including online alternatives, the gaming industry has experienced growth rates in July and August that have not been achieved in years,” David Rebuck, director of the New Jersey Division of Gaming Enforcement, said.
 “It is an exciting time for Atlantic City and we look forward to continued revenue growth going forward.”